KyloIO/kylo-docs/tips-tricks/KyloBestPractices.rst

 Designers
 ~~~~~~~~~~~

-Designers are responsible for developing templates for pipelines using
-Apache NiFi.
-When configured in Kylo provide the processing model for feeds created by end-users.
-System Administrators are responsible for activities such as install, configuration, connections,
-security, performance tuning and role-based security.

 Designers should limit the properties exposed to end-users and assume a
 user has limited knowledge of the internal working of the pipeline.
 For
 example, it is poor practice to expose Spark parameters, paths to